 However, while the CA curriculum requires rigorous learning in specific areas, the pedagogical approach in MBA programs gravitates towards group discussions, case studies, analysis and presentations, term papers, projects, and collaborative learning.
 An MBA program will help you develop your analytical and communication skills and teach you to leverage your knowledge of finance for your enterprise’s overall success.

-If you are find that an MBA after CA is the right choice for you, upGrad offers several online MBA programs that will help you realize the long-standing ambition of advancing your career in the chosen direction.
+If you find that an MBA after CA is the right choice for you, upGrad offers several online MBA programs that will help you realize the long-standing ambition of advancing your career in the chosen direction.

 - MBA (Global), Deakin Business School (DBS): This two-year online MBA course with dual credentials from Australia’s DBS and IMT Ghaziabad has emerged as a popular choice among MBA aspirants.
 Deakin is also among the top 1 percent B-schools worldwide.
 The online course is supplemented with dedicated mentorship and offline networking opportunities.

 - MBA, Liverpool Business School: Accredited by UK’s Liverpool Business School, this online MBA course includes a week-long immersion program at the university campus.
-The duration of the MBA course is 20 months, during which you get a career and mentorship support from industry leaders.
+The duration of the MBA course is 20 months, during which you get career and mentorship support from industry leaders.
 Upon successful completion, you will also receive a PGP in Management credential from IMT Ghaziabad.

 Choose one now, and you will find that the choicest of dream jobs across all continents in Fortune 500 companies are within your grasp!

 If you hold a CA and MBA qualification, there are a sea of job opportunities you can explore.
-Most companies that hire CFOs, CEOs and business heads want the candidate to have a background of both MBA and CA. If you’ve attended a top-tier B-school, the opportunities double.
+Most companies that hire CFOs, CEOs, and business heads want the candidate to have a background in both MBA and CA. If you’ve attended a top-tier B-school, the opportunities double.
 You can explore jobs such as operations manager, finance manager, marketing manager, HR manager, and other reputed positions in the management chain.

 Enrolling in an MBA right after completing your CA may not be a good idea since most top B-schools look for a minimum of two years of work experience.
 Also, giving a gap between the two programs is recommended as it will help you grasp the subject matter better.
-When you work full-time or intern in an organisation, you can improve on various skills including teamwork, leadership and decision making.
+When you work full-time or intern in an organization, you can improve on various skills including teamwork, leadership and decision making.
 Also, it will further boost your confidence and add weight to your resume.

 Which is better – MBA from Deakin Business School or Liverpool Business School?

 Both the programs are equally good.
 However, the one from DBS is for 12 months and the one from LBS is for 18 months.
 The program you choose depends upon your priorities and budget.
-One massive advantage of pursuing an MBA from LBS is that you get to choose from six specialisations, and you get a PGP in management from IMT Ghaziabad.
+One massive advantage of pursuing an MBA from LBS is that you get to choose from six specializations, and you get a PGP in management from IMT Ghaziabad.
 Since both the programs are offered by upGrad, you can be sure of 1:1 mentorship from industry leaders and networking opportunities with students from 15+ countries across the globe.